pquiring/javaforce/readme.txt

  /          - main folder (run ant here to build /src) /src       - the javaforce source files
- /lib       - generated and dependancies jar files /native    - native loaders with JNI bindings for FFmpeg, OpenGL, Camera /projects  - source for all sub-projects
+ /lib       - generated and dependancies jar files /native    - native loaders with JNI bindings for FFmpeg, OpenGL, OpenCL, Camera /projects  - source for all sub-projects
  /iso       - scripts to build jfLinux iso (outdated) /linux     - scripts to install JavaForce repo for Linux